Secrets, Service Setup & Materializer

 Purpose runtime (env var), provider (AI provider key), file (materializes to disk)

 Value Masked.
-Click the eye icon to reveal — Trinity decrypts on the server and shows briefly.
+Click the eye icon to reveal — your device decrypts it locally and shows briefly.

 Updated Last write time